-111101 1/14thematics

-Units
+U: nits

 MAT 111 Calculus I 1

 MAT 112 Calculus II 1

-Selected fro m MAT 221, 222, 227, 228 or any 300-400 level course.
+Selected from MAT 221, 222,

-One cour se must be at the 300-400 level.
+One course must be at the 300-400 level.
 4

 Minor - Statistics

 Statistics is an increasingly important tool in many different fields such as psychology, social work, criminal justice, biology, political science, law, sociology, business, marketing, finance, and accounting.
 A minor in statistics is an excellent way to distinguish yourself when applying for graduate school or employment.